ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Unpredictable Usage Profiles {#sec-unpredict}

 It is also possible for usage profiles to change significantly and suddenly.
-These changes are more difficult to plan for, but at a minimum, recognixing that sudden changes are happening is critical.
+These changes are more difficult to plan for, but at a minimum, recognizing that sudden changes are happening is critical.

 Two examples are instructive.